 Generating leads through inbound online marketing is truly only half the battle.
 You can’t have success without both marketing and sales firing on all cylinders.
 If you have leads coming in that are being dropped, then deals aren’t going to close and you’re going to be wasting money.
 Then you’ll have a desire to give up on marketing because you don’t want to keep spending money if deals aren’t closing.

 Having a very fleshed out and professional sales process is the crowning step to all of the previous steps.
 If you’re the owner and you’re doing the sales, then utilize a system to help you be a better salesperson.
 If you’re managing a sales professional or a team of sales professionals, then utilize a system to ensure that the salespeople actually know what they’re doing and not just collecting a base paycheck.
+You can also build a script and a video that can act as a 24/7 sales person.
+Buy doing so, you can nail the messaging and frame your sales pitch exactly how you want it to be said every time.
+Here’s an example of a video we created to do just that:

 To Sum It Up